Artibonite (department): Etymology

 The name L'Artibonite is derived from the Artibonite River, the longest river on Hispaniola.
 L'Artibonite is derived from the Taino ja'tibonicu meaning "Great High Place of the Sacred Waters."
-Under Toussaint's administration of the island, the department was known as Toussaint's Department.
+Under the administration of Toussaint Louverture, the department was known as Toussaint's Department.

 History

-Taino Period
+Taino period

-During that period the actual department seats between the three casicas of Marien, Maguana, and Xaragua.
-The border between those chiefdoms is assumed to be the Artibonite River.
-Although the department's capital Gonayibo is believed to have been part of the Xaragua chiefdom.
+During the pre-colonial period, the area of the present-day department was divided among the Taíno cacicazgos of Marien, Maguana, and Jaragua.
+The border between these chiefdoms is generally believed to have followed the Artibonite River.
+Although the department's capital, Gonayibo, is thought to have belonged to the Xaragua chiefdom, it was located near the border between the three territories.

-Haitian traditional stories talk about the Taino Queen leaving annually followed by her nitaino her main city of Yaguana to go to Gonayibo and thus is the origin of Haitian Rara traditions.
+Haitian oral tradition recounts that the Taíno queen traveled annually from her principal city of Yaguana to Gonayibo, accompanied by her nitainos (nobles), a journey that is said to have inspired the origins of Haitian Rara traditions.

-Some Taino settlements in the departments are Gonaibo, Amani-y, the caves of Dondon and archeological places have been found in the Cote-des-Arcadins area.
+Some of the best-known Taíno settlements and archaeological sites in the department are Gonaibo, Amani-y, the caves of Dondon and archeological sites in the Cote-des-Arcadins area.

-French Period
+French period

 Under the French administration the towns of St-Marc, L'Éstère.
 Mirebalais and Petite-Rivières-de-l'Artibonite were important French settlements with multiple plantations in the Valley.

 During that period the town of St-Marc was under the control of the colonialists and was the seat of Assemblée Colonial or the Colonial Assembly.